-- Changes in Benefit Terms There were no changes in the benefit terms since the previous valuation. - Changes of Assumptions The discount rate was changed from 2.16% to 3.54% and the inflation rate was changed from 2.75% to 2.50% since the previous valuation.
+- Changes in Benefit Terms There were no changes in the benefit terms since the previous valuation. - Changes of Assumptions The discount rate was changed from 3.54% to 3.65% since the previous measurement.

 Schedule of the District's Proportionate Share of the Net OPEB Liability - MPP Program